7 Steps to Improve Your Sleep

+- Set a consistent sleep and wake-up time.
 Go to bed at about the same time each night….that means you might need to avoid binging on that extra Netflix episode no matter how tempting! …Then get up at the same time each morning.
-As nice as it may be to have a long sleep in on the weekend, try to limit sleeping in to no more than an hour past your usual wake-up time.
-This will help to get your body into a healthy sleep cycle.
+As nice as it may be to have a long sleep in on the weekend, try to limit sleeping into no more than an hour past your usual wake-up time.
+This will help to get your Healthy Body into a healthy sleep cycle.

+- Take a break if you can’t sleep.
 If you find that you can’t sleep after lying in bed for about 15 minutes, then get up and do something quiet and relaxing; read a book or listen to music.
 Don’t watch TV, don’t surf the net, and don’t work or text.
 These stimulate you.
 When you feel sleepy then go back to bed.
 If you still can’t sleep then get up and repeat these strategies.
-Don’t worry…you are training your body that sleeping (not thinking or tossing and turning!) is what happens in bed.
+Don’t worry…you are training your Healthy Body that sleeping (not thinking or tossing and turning!) is what happens in bed.
 And if you wake very early in the morning, use this same strategy.
 And, no matter what time you fall asleep, still get up at the same time in the morning.

+- Take medications as prescribed.
 Always take medications as they are prescribed.
 Check with your pharmacist or family doctor before trying an over-the-counter medication for sleep, and never take a sleep medication that is prescribed for someone else.

 Restoring healthy patterns of sleep won’t happen overnight…..
 Give it time and it WILL happen.
 We’re here to help you achieve your goals.